Rin Tohsaka

-Rin Tohsaka (Japanese: 遠坂 凛, Hepburn: Tōsaka Rin) is a fictional character introduced in the 2004 visual novel Fate/stay night by Type-Moon.
-Rin is a high school student who becomes the master mage of Archer, a spirit warrior.
-Together they participate in a war between other mages and warriors known as the Holy Grail War.
-In all routes of the visual novel, she meets and allies with rookie mage Shirou Emiya, two of them then form a romantic relationship in the novel's second route, Unlimited Blade Works, in which Rin is the main heroine.
-Outside the visual novel, Rin has appeared in printed and animated adaptations.
-She is also present in the prequel Fate/Zero, a series of light novels written by Gen Urobuchi, and multiple video games based on the Fate/stay night series.
+Rin Tohsaka (Japanese: 遠坂 凛, Hepburn: Tōsaka Rin) is a fictional character first introduced in the Japanese 2004 eroge visual novel Fate/Stay Night, developed and published by Type-Moon.
+She is introduced as a high school student who becomes the mage master of the spirit warrior, Archer, whom she fights alongside in the Holy Grail War.
+In all routes of the visual novel, she meets and forms an alliance with the rookie mage Shirou Emiya, while the two of them then form a romantic relationship in the Unlimited Blade Works route, in which Rin is the main heroine.
+Rin returns in the game's sequels and in multiple adaptations outside the Fate universe.
+She is also present in the Fate/Zero light novel, written by Gen Urobuchi.

-In Japanese, Rin is voiced by Kana Ueda.
-In English, Rin is voiced by Mela Lee in nearly every single incarnation of the series, except for Fate/kaleid liner Prisma Illya, where Lee is replaced by Carli Mosier due to said series being licensed by Sentai Filmworks.
-Critical reaction to Rin's character has been generally positive, with several writers finding her one of the best characters in the animated adaptations of the visual novel.
-Her relationship with Shirou has also earned praise and has appeared in multiple popularity polls from the series and anime in general.
+In Japanese, Rin is voiced by Kana Ueda, while in English, she is voiced by Mela Lee in every single incarnation of the series, except for Fate/kaleid liner Prisma Illya.
+Critical response to Rin's characterization was generally positive, with several critics regarding her one of the best characters in the animated adaptations of the visual novel.
+Her relationship with Shirou has also earned praise and has appeared in multiple popularity polls from the series and anime publications in general.

-Character and creation
+Creation and conception

-Rin is characterized as a model student and idol of Shirou's school.
-She barely talks to other students in her school and exhibits a desire to be left alone, as exemplified by her tendency to stay on the school's rooftop, away from the rest of the students.
-She is also secretly a mage and a Master in the Fifth Holy Grail War.
-In the beginning of the anime, she summons Archer as her Servant, although she originally wanted to summon Saber.
-Rin is reared as the successor to her family's magecraft, instructed by her father, Tokiomi Tohsaka, to prioritize sorcery over her own interests.
-When she was young, Rin was separated from her sister Sakura, who was given to the Matou family for adoption.
-After her father is killed in the Fourth Holy Grail War, Rin continues to perfect her sorcery with some guidance from her guardian, Kirei Kotomine.
-Several years later, she and Sakura observed a young Shirou Emiya attempting to jump over a high bar for a fitness test, and secretly found his dogged perseverance attractive.
-Her character strives to earn the admiration of her peers to avoid drawing attention to her private life, even though she is secretly stingy, tomboyish, and a perfectionist.
-She is perceptive, resourceful and avidly competitive.